bitsforeveryone/write-ups/HackTheVote2016/IRS-PWN100/README.md

 After some analysis, I saw that the binary started off and malloc'ed a space for Donald Trumps tax return and put the flag as the password.
 Awesome, goal: find the password to his tax return.

 ### Vulnerability
 The vulnerability comes into play if you try to edit your tax return.
-After editing the tax return, it asks you to confirm, prompting you for [y/n], which is read in by none other than `gets`.
+After editing the tax return, it asks you to confirm, prompting you for `[y/n]`, which is read in by none other than `gets(char* )`.
 Turns out the pointer given above was a pointer to the spot on the stack that holds the malloc'ed address of Trumps Tax return.
 Using the gets stack control, I used printf to leak that address with my first edit, and then memcpy to move the password to the name field with the second edit.

 ```python
 from pwn import *